mtisza1/Cenote-Taker2/README.md

 git pull
 ```

-Then update the HMM database.
+Then update the HMM database (see instructions below).

-Update to HMM databases (hallmark genes) occurred on March 4th, 2021.
+Update to HMM databases (hallmark genes) occurred on June 16th, 2021.
 See instructions below to update your database.

 Read the manuscript in [Virus Evolution](https://academic.oup.com/ve/article/7/1/veaa100/6055568)